-After studying at St Michael’s College, Llandaff, Gregory was ordained in the Diocese of Monmouth, serving for the next six years in parishes in the diocese.
+After studying at St Michael’s College, Llandaff, Gregory was ordained into the Diocese of Monmouth, serving for the next six years in parishes in the diocese.
 He later served as a school chaplain (Wycliffe College, Stonehouse) and as director of an educational charity (The Bloxham Project).
-In 2000, Rowan Williams, Archbishop of Wales, appointed Gregory as his Chaplain.
+In 2000, Rowan Williams, then Archbishop of Wales, appointed Gregory as his Chaplain.

 The Right Reverend Richard Pain, Bishop of Monmouth